confidential-computing/governance/TAC/Meetings/2024/2024-07-11/CCC-TAC-Minutes-2024-07-11.md

 ## Old Business

 DM reviewed the GRC and Data Cleanroom Project proposal from the last meeting.
 Mark Novak (MN) reviewed the NIST announcements from the previous meeting.
-DM mentioned that the use document was published yesterday.
+DM mentioned that the use case document was published yesterday.

 ## TAC Project Proposal: Data Clean Room